L'Histoire du soldat: First performances

-Stravinsky was helped greatly in the work's production by Swiss philanthropist Werner Reinhart, who sponsored and underwrote its premiere.
-In gratitude Stravinsky dedicated Histoire to him, and gave him the manuscript.
+Ernest Ansermet conducted the premiere on 28 September 1918 in Lausanne with the support of Swiss philanthropist Werner Reinhart, to whom Stravinsky gifted the manuscript and issued the dedication.

-Histoire du soldat was first performed on 28 September 1918 in Lausanne, conducted by Ernest Ansermet.
-British conductor Edward Clark, who was a friend and champion of Stravinsky and a former assistant to Ansermet at the Ballets Russes, led the British premiere in 1926 in Newcastle upon Tyne and gave three fully staged performances in London the following July.
+Edward Clark, Stravinsky's friend and Ansermet's former assistant at the Ballets Russes, conducted the 1926 British premiere in Newcastle upon Tyne and three staged London performances the next July.

 Suites

 Reinhart continued his support of Stravinsky's work in 1919 by funding a series of concerts of his recent chamber music.
-These included a suite of five numbers from Histoire du soldat arranged for clarinet, violin and piano, in a nod to Reinhart who was an amateur clarinetist.
-This was first performed on 8 November 1919, also in Lausanne, long before a larger suite employing all seven original instruments became available to other musicians.
+These included a suite of five numbers from Histoire du soldat arranged for clarinet, violin, and piano in a nod to Reinhart, an amateur clarinetist.
+This was first performed on 8 November 1919, also in Lausanne.
+Stravinsky later created a suite scored for all seven original instruments.

 Structure

 The work's sixteen narrative and instrumental sections alternate and are not intended to overlap.